HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Geometry/DLB.md

 ## 1\.
 Linear Blending

 The main idea of the **linear blending** method is to calculate the linear combination of the joint (bone) matrices.
+By \[Kavan 2007\] and \[Kavan 2008\], the rigid transform is the composition of rotation transform and translation transform.
 Evidently, the **linear blending** method is NOT correct, since the linear combination of the rigid transformation matrices is NOT necessarily a rigid transformation matrix.
 However, the **linear blending** method is still one of the most popular **vertex blending** methods.
 By \[Kavan 2007\] and \[Kavan 2008\], perhaps this is only because there is no simple alternative.

 By the documents of [Autodesk 3ds Max](https://help.autodesk.com/view/3DSMAX/2017/ENU/?guid=GUID-9596F6EF-3569-44F2-8D6C-6EB58C30BEDD), we have the "candy-wrapper" artifact of the **linear blending**.